Luscahm/luscahm/README.md

 ## Hi there 👋

-I'm Lucas, I'm 20 years old and  currently a Computer Engineering student at the Federal University of São Carlos, Brazil 🌱 I’m currently learning  **R**, **Unity Engine and C#**, **Machine learning**
+I'm Lucas, I'm 20 years old and  currently a Computer Engineering student at the Federal University of São Carlos, Brazil.

+🌱 I’m currently learning  **R**, **Unity Engine and C#**, **Machine learning**

 #### :heart_eyes: What I love?: